Why do we have trouble thinking outside the box?

 What is Functional Fixedness?

-Functional fixedness is a cognitive bias that impacts an individual’s ability to be creative.
-Functional fixedness is commonly used to describe why an individual develops an inability to use an object in more ways than it is traditionally intended to be used, as function fixedness impairs their creativity.
+Functional fixedness describes why we're unable to use an object in ways beyond its traditional use.
 Functional fixedness is a phenomenon found in problem-solving psychology and affects an individual’s ability to innovate and be creative when solving challenges.1

 Where this bias occurs